 Hopes down the drain

-Hailing from the economically backward families and with no proper education, a majority of the manual scavengers are unaware of the existing government schemes.
+Hailing from the economically backward families and with no formal education, a majority of these sanitation workers are unaware of the existing government schemes.
 And for those who do, and desire to benefit from these schemes, it is a walk on a double-edged sword .

 According to the Prohibition of Employment as Manual Scavengers and their Rehabilitation Act, 2013, members of the community can start their lives afresh if they choose to give up the profession, with funds facilitated by the central government.
 The central government would give them a dole of Rs 40,000 and a monthly pension of Rs 7,000, besides bearing their medical, housing and education expenses as part of the rehabilitation.

 Explaining the procedure, Samuel Velanganni, State convener, Safai Karmachari Andolan movement said, “They need to submit the self-declaration forms, pledging to quit the profession, in return for the benefits from the government.
 The forms can be submitted at the respective local body offices – municipalities, panchayats, zonal offices or at the Corporation’s Ripon Buildings.
 After conducting an enquiry by visiting their households and places of work, forms would be forwarded to the Municipal Administration and Water Supply Department for the approval.”